HadrienG2/crofiler/README.md

 #### Mandatory

 At present, `crofiler` has only been tested on Linux.
-It is expected to work on other Unices like macOS or FreeBSD, but not Windows.
+It is expected to be fully functional on other Unices like macOS or FreeBSD, but not Windows as it currently relies on VT100 terminal commands.

-To be able to profile compilation units, you will need a `clang` version newer than 9 and suitable for building your project.
+To be able to profile compilation units, you will need a `clang` version newer than 9 (to have the `-ftime-trace` feature) and otherwise suitable for building your project.

 Your build system also needs to be able to export a [JSON compilation database](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
-We will assume usage of CMake in the remainder of this tutorial, which can do this, please refer to your build system's manual otherwise.
+We will assume usage of CMake in the remainder of this tutorial, which can do this, otherwise please refer to your build system's manual.

 You will also need a recent [Rust toolchain](https://www.rust-lang.org/learn/get-started) in order to build `crofiler` from source.